mvmorin/queller-bot/glossary.md

 	- it has hit the stacking limit and contains the Witch King or 5 leadership.

 Exposed
-: A region is `*exposed*` to a Shadow army if:
+: A region is `*exposed*` to a Shadow army if it is the `*target*` and it:

-	- it could be the `*target*` if distance is ignored; and
+	- does not contain a Free Peoples' army; and
 	- the shortest path to the region is clear of Free Peoples' armies.

 Garrison
 : An army inside a stronghold or in a stronghold region.
-A sieging army are adjacent to the besieged `*garrison*` as well as the surrounding regions.
+A sieging army is adjacent to the besieged `*garrison*` as well as the surrounding regions.
 A besieged army is adjacent to the sieging army.

 Mobile